 Individuals with bipolar disorder, friends, family members, and others affected by the condition are all welcome in this group, which is generously supported by the Kempf Family.
 Facilitated by the Easterseals Rehabilitation Center and Ascension St. Vincent Evansville.
-Please note: Due to Covid-19, the Bipolar Support Group is currently meeting virtually.
-For details and a link to attend virtually, please contact Emily Reidford at Easterseals, 812.426.2640 or firstname.lastname@example.org.
+Meetings are held the first and third Wednesdays of each month.
+For time and location, please contact Emily Reidford at Easterseals, 812.426.2640 or email@example.com.

 • Survivors of Suicide (SOS) Support Group

 If you've lost someone to suicide, you know the ripple effect is powerful and lasting.
 This group offers you an opportunity to gain strength and share insights with others who have experienced this tragic loss.
 Facilitated by the Easterseals Rehabilitation Center.
-Please note: Due to Covid-19, the Survivors of Suicide Support Group is currently meeting virtually.
-For details and a link to attend virtually, please contact Emily Reidford at Easterseals, 812.426.2640 or email@example.com.
+Meetings are held the first and third Mondays of each month.
+For time and location, please contact Emily Reidford at Easterseals, 812.426.2640 or firstname.lastname@example.org.

 • Tri-State Area Support Groups